The Alpha-1 Foundation DNA and Tissue Bank, is an invaluable resource for scientists interested in researching alpha-1 antitrypsin deficiency.

-The Alpha-1 Foundation has established a Tissue Bank Advisory Committee which includes a wide representation of physicians, ethicists, attorneys, consumers as well as international experts in tissue banking.
+The bank is funded by a grant from Fundacion Leopoldo Fernandes Pujals as a part of a matching grant initiative with the State of Florida.
+Tissue is housed at the University of Florida, Gainesville, FL under the supervision of Principal Investigator Mark Brantly, MD.
+The Alpha-1 Foundation has established a Tissue Bank Advisory Committee which includes a wide representation of physicians, ethicists, attorneys, and international experts in tissue banking.
 Collectively this Advisory Committee reviews requests for research.
 At this time the Bank has over 2500 members who have provided valuable medical and/or tissue samples.